The busier I get, the more indispensable my slow cooker becomes — and I need more good recipes to put in it.

 So bottom line, as long as some “different” ingredients don’t turn you off (Stacy offers “normal” substitutions for almost all of them) and you know what quantity your family will need, this is a very versatile and comprehensive slow cooker cookbook for just about any real food kitchen.

-From Your Freezer to Your Family: Slow Cooker Freezer Recipes
+From Your Freezer to Your Family: Slow Cooker Freezer Recipes for Every Season

 - If you’re grain-free or gluten-free, you’ll love that the recipes hardly have any in them – nor dairy.